Rachel Llanes: NWHL

 In 2015, Llanes joined the Boston Pride for the inaugural NWHL season, winning the Isobel Cup with the team.
 In July 2016, it was announced that Llanes would continue with the team for the 2016–17 season, with a pay increase for a one-year $12,000 contract.

 Return to CWHL & ZhHL

 In 2017, Llanes returned to the CWHL to sign with Kunlun Red Star (KRS) in China.
 She also served as the strength and conditioning coach for both KRS and the Chinese national team.
 She remained with the team through several significant changes, first when it merged with the Vanke Rays to become the Shenzhen KRS Vanke Rays for the 2018–19 CWHL season, and again when the team joined the ZhHL for the 2019–20 season, after the CWHL folded.
-In their first season as part of the ZhHL, the KRS Vanke Rays become the first non-Russian team to win the ZhHL championship and Llanes earned distinction as the first player in the history of women's hockey to win championships in the CWHL, the NWHL, and the ZhHL.
+In their first season as part of the ZhHL, the KRS Vanke Rays became the first non-Russian team to win the ZhHL championship and Llanes earned distinction as the first player in the history of women's ice hockey to win championships in the CWHL, the NWHL, and the ZhHL.